frank038/gspeechread/README.md

 While this program has been written for a personal specific use case, I've made it generic: write the input, elaborate the input, send and write the output, read it.

+Important: Download this program from the release link, because of the two model languages included needed by vosk.

 May have a lot of issues, but it works as intended so far.